A data-driven epidemic model with social structure for understanding the COVID-19 infection on a heavily affected Italian Province: Introduction

 In order to calibrate the proposed model we followed a two step approach.
 In details, we first determine relevant epidemiological parameters before the adoption of strict governmental limitations to contain the second wave of the pandemic, then the relative reduction of the contact rate has been determined using a dynamic approach where we match our model with the dataset using the determined incidence rate through the number of asymptomatic and the average contact rates divided per ages.
 Subsequently, we concentrate on the possibility to forecast the epidemic trends and we discuss vaccination campaign under different strategies in terms of expectation and relative confidence bands.

 The rest of the paper is organized as follows.
 In Section \ref{sec:stat} we describe the dataset and we perform an exploratory analysis.
 In Section~\ref{sec:model} we introduce a system of SIAR-type kinetic equations combining the dynamics of social contacts with the spread of the infectious disease in a system of interacting individuals belonging to the four classes of susceptibles, infected, asymptomatic and recovered.
 The distribution functions of individuals in the classes depend on both the age and the social contact variables.
 In addition, the percentage of immunized population over time as a result of vaccination by decreasing age groups is included in the model.
 In this way, the possibility to have at disposal a system in which the age of individuals is an independent variable, allows to recover in a precise way both the evolution of the pressure in time on the health system, which is recognized to depend on age, and the effects in time of a vaccination campaign made according to the rule of age-decreasing priority.
 Some qualitative examples of the model capabilities are also shown in this part.
-In Section \ref{sec:calibration}, we determine all parameters intervening in the model through the use of data and minimization.
-In the same section, we show some forecast results and we compare them with the experimental evidence and we finally analyze some vaccination scenarios.
-A last Section \ref{sec:conc} were some conclusions are drawn ends the paper.
+In Section \ref{sec:calibration}, we determine all parameters intervening in the model through the use of data of the province of Pavia (Lombardy Region, Italy).
+In the same section, we show forecasting results, validating them with experimental data, and we analyze the impact of several vaccination strategies.
+Finally, in Section \ref{sec:conc} we draw some conclusions and possible future developments.